lnsongxf/dimeanalytics/docs/README.md

 # DIME Analytics Services

-For an overview of our activities for the 2017 Fiscal Year, and plans for the 2018 Fiscal Year, see our [Annual Update](https://www.dropbox.com/s/pe6rb83751fa05f/DIME%20Analytics%20Team%20Update.pdf?dl=0)
+For an overview of our activities for the 2017 Fiscal Year, and plans for the 2018 Fiscal Year, see our [Annual Update](https://www.dropbox.com/s/pe6rb83751fa05f/DIME%20Analytics%20Team%20Update.pdf?dl=0).

-## RA Training and Education
+## RA Training

 DIME Analytics runs semi-structured onboarding and continuing education sessions for DC-based research assistants on a regular basis.
 [Presentations from past sessions can be found here.](https://showcase.dropbox.com/s/DIME-Research-Assistant-Training-Materials-VKuivyxUNY812HXofgr5t) Incoming RAs may also benefit from reviewing the [Stata Track 2 training exercises](https://showcase.dropbox.com/s/Manage-Successful-Impact-Evaluations-Stata-Labs-Track-2-kbhOFwm29T6SPyiG5jDd9) from the Manage Successful Impact Evaluations training.

-## World Bank SurveyCTO
+## SurveyCTO

 DIME Analytics administers the [World Bank's enterprise subscription with SurveyCTO](https://survey.wb.surveycto.com/).
 This installation is available to all Bank teams at a discount from the retail subscription and uses Bank single-sign-on when possible as well as allowing external email accounts.
 Please review the [World Bank SurveyCTO Documentation](https://showcase.dropbox.com/s/WBG-SurveyCTO-Documentation-HZN82ovmFR0hpnnsLYdns) and use eServices to request a server.
 To be added to the DIME Team for survey template sharing, please contact DIME Analytics.

 [The custom version of the Sync client required for downloading data is available here.](http://ed10desktop.worldbank.org/default.asp?category=packages&page=packageview&pkgno=AWBG10177)

-## World Bank GitHub
+## GitHub

 DIME-based projects are encouraged to use Git, a [version control](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004668) software, for maintaining code projects.
 To support this, DIME team members can join the [World Bank GitHub group](https://github.com/worldbank/), and the desktop clients [GitHub Desktop](https://desktop.github.com) and [GitKraken (recommended)](https://www.gitkraken.com) are supported on World Bank computers.
 They allow simultaneous editing and execution of code files, including merging workstreams without conflicts, unlike Dropbox.
 Here's how to sign up: